jake-bladt/twentyfive/readme.md

 ```
 a > b
 ```
-Within the given constraints, the only possible values are a=1 and b=0.
+Within the given constraints, the only possible values are a = 1 and b = 0.

 #### Invalid Set
 ```